christy8059/independent-study/entries/entry_five.md

 This is a random function that I made.
 This function puts all the messages that I've sent before and prints it out in the console.
 The most recent one is always the first one.
 This uses iteration and the method  `.each` to print each one out.

-## Destroying Dm
+## Destroying DMs
-** Note ** : To delete direct messages we have to use the ID #.
+**Note** : To delete direct messages we have to use the ID #.
 Each message that is sent and recieved are labeled with a number (like a tag).
 #### How to get ID numbers for direct messages that you sent
 <br>
 <img src="../images/sent_id.png">